Suggestions for the best gift for 2 almost 3 years old with autism

 Suggestions_for_the_best_gift_for_2_almost_3_years_old

-• It really depends on his or her preferences and abilities.
+• It depends on his or her preferences and abilities.
 If your child receives services, such as behavior therapy, occupational therapy, physical therapy, or speech therapy; they will usually have good ideas on what to get that can combine fun, preferences, abilities, and ways to increase skills.

 • Blocks.
 Wood blocks.
-Lower case letters to help build phonics recognition.
+Lowercase letters to help build phonics recognition.
 NOTHING with noise.
 He may hate it or he may stim with it, either way, no bueno.
 I would focus on early literacy skills with the child.
 All children need those.
 Phonics, phonemic awareness, syllables, and sound blending.
-If you need sensory toys PLAYDOUGH works perfectly well for all kids on and off the spectrum.
+If you need sensory toys, PLAYDOUGH works perfectly well for all kids on and off the spectrum.

 alphabets and numberbots